sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

 ### 🚨 Data sync warning

-Currently, settings are not kept up-to-date if modified in more than one tab/browser at once.
+Currently, settings are not kept up-to-date if modified in more than one tab/browser at once, which can cause settings to be out of sync and lost. **Do not use temporary settings for important data that may not be easily recoverable with a few clicks.**
-This can cause settings to be out of sync and lost. **Do not use temporary settings for important data.** We will address this in the future.
+We will address this in the future.